 File naming convention for uploaded files

-Files should be named properly to ensure they’re properly identified.
+Files must follow the naming convention below to ensure they’re properly identified.

 - For example: 2000-12-24_#1234_Interfaceware_JohnDoe_crash.dmp.zip